 The ability to see different colors on a structure makes a difference, especially if you’re deciding between two or more colors.
 Roof visualizers are designed to help.

-In fact, Sheffield Metals just launched its brand new Color Visualizer where you can upload a photo of your building, whether it’s residential, commercial, architectural, agricultural, etc., and see what each of our colors would look like on your roof, wall, and trim.
+In fact, Sheffield Metals recently launched its Color Visualizer where you can upload a photo of your building, whether it’s residential, commercial, architectural, agricultural, etc., and see what each of our colors would look like on your roof, wall, and trim.
 Or, if you don’t want to take a picture of your structure, there are also standard building photos available to choose from if you just want a better idea of how colors differ when seen on a physical property.

 Best of all: Sheffield Metals’ Color Visualizer is 100% free of charge.

 Step #4: Request Metal Color Chips from the Manufacturer